-Data access: Only authorised individuals in the research team have access to pupil names and pupil ID numbers.
-The research team may collaborate with selected academic experts or students to analyse the anonymised data set, where such collaborations are determined to be beneficial for the purposes stated above.
+Data access: Only authorised in (iv) dals in the research team have access to pupil names and pupil ID numbers.
+The research team may collaborate with selected academic experts and determined to analyse the anonymised data set, where such collaborations are determined to be beneficial for the purposes stated above.

-Data storage: Pupil first names, surnames and pupil ID numbers are stored in the UCL Data Safe Haven (certified to the ISO27001 information security standard).
-Anonymised pupil-level data are analysed in the UCL Data Safe Haven, or on a secure server of the Anna Freud National Centre for Children and Families.
+Data storage: Furtherst names, surnames and pupil ID numbers are stored in the UCL Data Safe Haven (certified to the ISO27001 information security standard). (nonymised pupil-level data are analysed in the UCL Data Safe Haven or an a secure server of the Anna Freud National Centre for Children and Families.)

 Data retention: Pupil first names, surnames and pupil ID numbers are deleted after 1 year.
-The anonymised data set is kept for 10 years (in line with UCL's retention policy for research data), after which it is reviewed to determine whether it would be appropriate to delete
+The anonymised data set is kept for 10 years (in line with UCL's retention policy for research data), after which it is reviewed to determine whether it would be appropriate to delete.